Male Breast Reduction Sydney

 All surgery carries some uncertainty and risk

-When male breast-reduction surgery is performed by a qualified cosmetic surgeon, complications are infrequent and usually minor.
+When male breast-reduction surgery is performed by a qualified plastic surgeon, complications are infrequent and usually minor.
 Our surgeons have been re-sculpting male breasts for many years.
 Nevertheless, as with any surgery, there are risks.
 These include infection, skin injury, excessive bleeding, adverse reaction to anaesthesia, and excessive fluid loss or accumulation.
 The procedure may also result in noticeable scars, permanent pigment changes in the breast area, or slightly mismatched breasts or nipples.
 If asymmetry is significant, a second procedure may be performed to remove additional tissue.
 The temporary effects of breast reduction include loss of breast sensation or numbness, which may last up to a year.

 Your consultation with our surgeons